 Note that you must show your membership card at check-in and any redemptions for Instant Rewards must be confirmed then too.

 Earning rewards points ("My Points")

-Rewards points must be earned via spending on eligible stays, or purchases made in the online store.
-Unlike many other programs, points
+Rewards points must be earned via spending on eligible stays at a participating hotel, or purchases made in the online store.
+Unlike many

 Each stay at a participating property earns 10 points per USD spent on the base room rate.
 Food and beverage spending do not earn points.
 Points are not earned on bookings made through an online agency (Expedia, booking.com etc).